hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 3. Confirm deletion and click **Delete objects**
 ![Images/cidazure-common-reprocess-s3delete](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-reprocess-s3delete.png?width=500px)

 4. Locate the processed data.
 If you're modifying an existing deployment, the processed data will be in a folder called *azurecidprocessed*.
 If you're redeploying the solution you should have taken a copy of the processed data and moved it to another Amazon S3 bucket.
 Once you locate the files, move them to a new folder called **azurecidraw** within the deployments Amazon S3 Bucket.
+Once you've moved the files, refresh your page and you should see the *azurecidprocessed* folder has disappeared, but if it didn't don't worry - it just needs to be empty.

 | | |
 |-|-|